jakewvincent/mkdnflow.nvim/README.md

 Plugin's features enabled only when a file with one of these extensions is opened.
 Provide in lowercase.
 Any arbitrary extension can be supplied.

 ### prefix
-**Boolean value**
+**Table value**
-Tells plugin whether `new_file_prefix` should be evaluated as Lua code or interpreted as a fixed string when links are made. true means the plugin will evaluate new_file_prefix as Lua code.
+Tells plugin whether `prefix.string` should be evaluated as Lua code or interpreted as a fixed string when links are made. true means the plugin will evaluate `prefix.string` as Lua code.
 Other values: false.

 String.
-Should be Lua code that produces a string value if evaluate_prefix is true.
+Should be Lua code that produces a string value if `prefix.evaluate` is true.

 ### wrap
 **Boolean value**